pace-thomson/UDP_Repeater_Service/README.md

 ## Overview

-This application was developed to solve a problem where multiple machines needed to get the same UDP Multicast messages.
+This application was developed to solve a problem where multiple machines needed to get the same UDP Unicast messages.
+It functions by listening for packets on a host machine, and then sending the payload of that packet out to a taget machine(s).
 It was built as a Windows Service backend that interacts with a GUI frontend for user interaction and system monitoring.
 Included in this repo is the installer for the application.

 <p align="center">